microsoft/CameraTraps/megadetector.md

 ## MegaDetector overview

+Conservation biologists invest a huge amount of time reviewing camera trap images, and &ndash; even worse &ndash; a huge fraction of that time is spent reviewing images they aren&rsquo;t interested in.
+This primarily includes empty images, but for many projects, images of people and vehicles are also &ldquo;noise&rdquo;, or at least need to be handled separately from animals.

+<i>Machine learning can accelerate this process, letting biologists spend their time on the images that matter.</i>

-This page hosts a model we&rsquo;ve trained to detect (but not identify) animals in camera trap images, using several hundred thousand bounding boxes from a variety of ecosystems.
+To this end, this page hosts a model we&rsquo;ve trained to detect animals, people, and vehicles in camera trap images, using several hundred thousand bounding boxes from a variety of ecosystems.
+It does not identify animals, it just finds them.
 The current model is based on Faster-RCNN with an InceptionResNetv2 base network, and was trained with the TensorFlow Object Detection API.
 We use this model as our first stage for classifier training and inference.

 ## Downloading the model(s)